 Why should you buy a custom wedding gown?

-Once you’ve found a potential designer/dressmaker for your gown, the next step would be to simply reach out: book a consult with them to sit down and discuss any ideas or inspirations you have in mind.
-At these initial consults, it’s usually a good idea to take along any ideas you’ve come across in your travels around the web: Inspo from Pinterest or blogs, screenshots from instagram etc. so the designer can start to form an idea of what you’re after and the style that fits you the best.
+Once you've found a potential designer/dressmaker for your gown, the next step would be to reach out: book a consult with them to sit down and discuss any ideas or inspirations you have in mind.
+At these initial consults, it's usually a good idea to take along any pictures you've come across in your travels around the web: Inspo from Pinterest or blogs, screenshots from Instagram, etc. so the designer can start to form an idea of what you're after and the style that fits you the best.

 How much does a custom wedding dress cost?